 How to Wash Goalkeeper Gloves

 Goalkeeper gloves can get very smelly and nasty pretty quickly.
 The gloves might be good protection and provide great grip for goalkeepers but they don’t breathe well at all.
 That leads to a lot of sweat and a lot of bacteria that can cause them to smell really bad.
 Washing goalkeeper gloves should be done every week to make sure that the gloves don’t spread bacteria and cause illness.
 Not sure how to wash goalkeeper gloves?
 Don’t worry.
 They are pretty easy to wash at home with some gentle detergent.
 You should never use a harsh detergent on the gloves because the chemicals in the detergent might cause the fabric to break down or lose some of the grip.
-The best soap to use when you are washing goalkeeper gloves is a very gentle all natural soap that doesn’t have any chemicals, dyes or perfumes.
+The best soap to use when you are washing goalkeeper gloves is a very gentle all natural soap that doesn’t have any chemicals, dyes or perfumes like Rockin Green.
 Here are some more tips that will teach you how to wash goalkeeper gloves:

 Hand wash them – Goalkeeper gloves don’t do well in the washer.
 Make sure that you always hand wash the gloves.
 If you put them through the washing machine it’s very likely that they will get damaged.
 They also won’t get as clean as they need to be in the washer.
 It can be tempting to just throw them in the washer with the sports clothes but take the time to hand wash them if you want them to work well.